GenAIz/sdk/README.md

 - CNCF Distribution Registry bootstrapping for tests
 - Wiremock deployment to simulate what the SDK expects out of an orchestrator deployment
-- Cucumber Genaiz Feature definitions and their associated step definitions
+- Cucumber-like Genaiz runtime implementation with the step definitions used under Gherkin features

 ### [GenAIz Library](genaiz-lib/README.md)